(Amazon UK link) |

 It’s heavy-going even in the first few chapters, with names and styles of thinking being introduced in rapid succession.
 I knew about many of them, and it was interesting to see how they fit together, and the progression of thought as the centuries passed.
 But it didn’t make an easy or relaxing read.
 To add to the confusion, there are extra mysterious notes and postcards addressed to someone called Hilde, who has the same birthday as Sophie - but Sophie has no idea who she is.

 Sophie eventually meets Alberto, the philosopher who has been writing the letters, and they embark on a series of conversations, progressing further through the philosophers of history.
-However, the dialogue did not ring true, most of the time.
+However, the dialogue does not ring true, most of the time.
 I knew it was a device to pass on information, but it became tedious, at times, reading a paragraph of information (spoken by Alberto) followed by a brief ‘I see’ or ‘That makes sense’ (or similar) from Sophie.

 Then, suddenly, Hilde is introduced and the entire thing so far makes sense - more-or-less, anyway.
-A clever idea, done extremely well, the ramifications of which were even more thought-provoking than some of the initial questions.
+A clever idea, done extremely well, the ramifications of which are even more thought-provoking than some of the initial questions.

 So I finished the second half of the book in just a couple of weeks, now understanding the principle better, and also quite interested in some of the philosophical developments that were discussed.
 I liked the way that much of the conversation focused on God and different attitudes towards Christianity, without ever telling anybody what to believe.

-Towards the end there’s more story - although it becomes more and more surreal, even silly at times - and less philosophy; I thought it ended in a satisfactory way, certainly in keeping with the rest of the book.
+Towards the end there’s more story - although it becomes more and more surreal, even silly at times - and less philosophy.
+I thought it ended in a satisfactory way, certainly in keeping with the rest of the book.

 I don’t suppose I’ll want to re-read this, but I might dip into it in future to refer to some of the history of philosophical thought.
 I’m glad I read it, and would recommend it to anyone wanting an overview of philosophy through the ages, so long as the pseudo conversations and sometimes bizarre storyline doesn’t put you off.